 Beyond the rumoured punch-hole screen, we haven't heard any specifics about what to expect from the Pixel 4's screens.
 The Pixel 3 XL had a pretty brilliant 6.3in Super AMOLED Quad HD display, so we're hoping for another one along those lines.

 If the rumours of a punch-hole cutout on the Pixel 4 XL prove correct, we wonder whether the standard Pixel 4 will follow the same route.
 After all, Google has opted for different designs between the standard and XL models the last two generations, and skipped the notch on the Pixel 3 the last time around.
-The speculative renders on this page - created by Phone Designer - suggest a smaller single-cam punch-hole for the Pixel 4, but we'll see.

 It's too early to tell—we'll have to wait for more rumours and leaks.